Comment on page

 : Use the given <msg>

-as the commit message.--allow-empty
+as the commit message.

 : Allow recording a commit that has the exact same data as its sole parent.
 This is usually a mistake, so it is disabled by default.
 This option bypasses that safety.
-Cannot be used with --skip-empty.--skip-empty
+Cannot be used with --skip-empty.

 , --force